Peter Francisco: Early life

 Peter (Pedro) Francisco, born July 9, 1760.
 Birth certificate from the church at the town of Porto Judeu, Terceira Island, Azores, Portugal.

-Francisco's very early years are shrouded in mystery.
-It is believed he was born on July 9, 1760, at Porto Judeu, on the island of Terceira, in the Archipelago of the Azores, Portugal.
+Francisco's very early years were shrouded in mystery until the 1970s when it was discovered that he was born on July 9, 1760, at Porto Judeu, on the island of Terceira, in the Archipelago of the Azores, Portugal.
 In the case of the origin of his identification with the child named Pedro Francisco, his parents, Luiz Francisco Machado and Antónia Maria, natives of mainland Portugal (then an empire under the government of the Marquis of Pombal), a relatively wealthy and noble family, settled on the Island of Terceira (where he was born), distancing themselves more from personal or political enemies in the continent.
 According to the traditional version of his biography, he was found at about age five on the docks at City Point, Virginia, in 1765, and was taken to the Prince George County Poorhouse.
-Not speaking English, he repeated the name "Pedro Francisco".
+Not speaking English, he repeated the name "Pedro Francisco."
 The locals called him Peter.
 They soon discovered the boy spoke Portuguese and noted his clothing was of good quality.

 When able to communicate, Pedro said that he had lived in a mansion near the ocean.
 His mother spoke French and his father spoke another language that he did not know.
 He and his sister were kidnapped from the grounds, but his sister escaped, while Francisco was bound and taken to a ship.
 Historians believe it is possible that the kidnappers intended to hold the children for ransom or that they had intended to sell them as indentured servants at their destination port in North America, but changed their minds.
 The Azorean legend says the Francisco family had many political enemies and set up Peter's abduction to protect him from accident or death by his parents' foes.

 Peter was taken in by the judge Anthony Winston of Buckingham County, Virginia, an uncle of Patrick Henry's.
 Francisco lived with Winston and his family until the beginning of the American Revolution and was tutored by them.
 When he was old enough to work, he was apprenticed as a blacksmith, a profession chosen because of his massive size and strength (he grew to be 6 ft 6 in (198 cm) and weigh around 265 lb, especially large at the time).
 It was also noted that his hair may have turned silver at an early age.
 He was well known as the Virginian Hercules or the Virginia Giant.